Kotchanit/Kotchanit/README.md

 <h2 align="center">About Me 🚀</h2>
 <p align="center">
     I'm a dedicated technologist based in Bangkok, Thailand.
-With a strong emphasis on Backend development and DevOps, I'm committed to exploring the latest technologies and pushing the boundaries of digital innovation.
-My expertise also extends to the world of Frontend development.
+With a focus on both Backend and Frontend development, I'm on a journey to build innovative and user-friendly digital solutions.
 </p>

 <h2 align="center">Current Focus 🔍</h2>